#307 · 3-26-26 · The Enlightenment

 The Newsletter as Empire

-The information monopoly Grimm built lasted longer than any rational institutional analysis would have predicted.
-He maintained it for twenty years through a combination of genuine critical intelligence, irreplaceable access, and the management of relationships that required constant cultivation.
-No subscription could be easily transferred to a competitor because no competitor had Grimm's combination of standing in the salon world, trust in the courts, and the specific friendships that produced inside information.
+The information monopoly lasted because no competitor had Grimm's combination of standing in the salon world, trust in the courts, and the specific friendships that produced inside information.
 The network was the product, and the network was him.

 The Long Game

-Auxiliary Ni gives the ENTJ the capacity for long-range pattern recognition — the ability to see not just what is useful now but what will be essential later, and to position accordingly.
-Grimm's relationship with Catherine II is the clearest expression of this function in his life.
-He began corresponding with her in the 1760s, cultivated the relationship through the Correspondance, and eventually became her most trusted Parisian agent — the person she consulted on everything from which paintings to buy to which French intellectuals to invite to St. Petersburg.
-The relationship lasted until her death in 1796.
-Grimm was nearly seventy.
+Auxiliary Ni gives the ENTJ long-range pattern recognition — seeing not just what is useful now but what will be essential later.
+Grimm's relationship with Catherine II is the clearest expression of this in his life.
+He began corresponding with her in the 1760s, cultivated the relationship through the Correspondance, and became her most trusted Parisian agent — consulted on which paintings to buy, which French intellectuals to invite to St. Petersburg.
+The relationship lasted until her death in 1796, when Grimm was nearly seventy.

 The Social Performer